SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Remote_Config_MeshCentral.md

 ## Step 2: Create Mesh Agent

-Goto MyAccount tab > Administrative Meshes > New
+Goto MyAccount tab > Device Groups > New

-In the Create new mesh popup, provide mesh name and password
+In the Create new device group popup, provide name and type.

-Check mark all the options and click create mesh
+Choose the "Manage using a software agent" option for type.

+Provide description if needed and click OK.

 ![](images/mesh1.png)

 ## Step 3: Test & install the created Mesh
-Goto MyAccount tab and click the newly created mesh.
+Goto MyAccount tab and click the newly created device group.

 Have a look on Web Authorizations.

-Click on Install
-Select Linux/x86-64 (Ubuntu)
+Click on Install.
+Select Linux.
+Run the commands given there in a linux terminal to install the Mesh Agent.
-Run the commands given there in a linux terminal to install the Mesh Agent. **Make sure to run the commands under "su"**
+Run the commands given there in a linux terminal to install the Mesh Agent.

 ![](images/mesh2.png)